acedesci/encode-attend-navigate/README.md

 ## Architecture

-Following [Bello & al., 2016], our Neural Network overall parameterizes a stochastic policy over city permutations.
+Following [Bello & al., 2016](http://arxiv.org/abs/1611.09940), our Neural Network overall parameterizes a stochastic policy over city permutations.
 Our model is trained by Policy Gradient ([Reinforce](https://link.springer.com/article/10.1007/BF00992696), 1992) to learn to assign high probability to "good tours", and low probability to "undesirable tours".

 ### Neural Encoder
   <img align="left" img src="./GitImg/Encoder.png" height="150">

-  Our neural encoder takes inspiration from advances in Neural Machine Translation (cite self attentive...)
+  Our neural encoder takes inspiration from recent advances in [Neural Machine Translation](http://papers.nips.cc/paper/7181-attention-is-all-you-need)
   The purpose of our encoder is to obtain a representation for each action (city) given its context.

   The output of our encoder is a set of reference vectors ref = (enc1, ..., encn), each representing a city interacting with other cities. <br/><br/>